-Construction is due to start in spring 2020, with new the mooring arrangements starting in late spring.
 Full plans of the Eco-Mooring Zone and information about the new mooring arrangements will be published in advance of the Zone being launched.
 Please watch this space.

 During September 2019 we held discussions with boaters about the practical and technical aspects of the project, to inform its design and delivery.

 There was an open meeting for boaters to hear about the project and the details of the design.
 Boaters shared their views with the project team about the location and design of the bollards, the management of the moorings, and the programme of support and good practice dissemination.